PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Health and Critical Hits.md

 SELECTED Candidate 11: integrated into health system
 Source: combination of Traveller and Spycraft rules
 ## Durability
-Starts at FIT+MUS+RES points.
-Damage allocates first to durability until empty, then to trauma.
+Starts at 0, grows to a maximum of FIT+MUS+RES.
+Damage allocates first to durability full, then to trauma.
 ## Trauma
 starts at 0, grows with all injuries beyond the character's durability capacity.

-If the trauma score passes a character's trauma limit of 21 points (or 15+FIT), the character is totally incapacitated from major trauma.
+If the trauma score passes a character's trauma limit of 21 points (or 15+FIT), the character takes an instant critical hit and is totally incapacitated from major trauma.
 	note: 21 is based on the rule of 3s

 you gain trauma by ...